Student Code of Conduct

 Memorial University is a learning, teaching and working community of students, faculty and staff, committed to providing a safe environment which is respectful of the rights, responsibilities, well-being and dignity of all its members.

-The Student Code of Conduct (“Code”) reflects the expectation that students will conduct themselves in a manner consistent with generally accepted standards of behavior.
+The Student Code of Conduct (“Code”) reflects the expectation that students will conduct themselves in a manner consistent with generally accepted standards of behaviour.
 This includes compliance with University regulations and policies, departmental policies, and federal, provincial and municipal laws, as well as codes of ethics that govern students who are members of regulated professions.

 The Code outlines behavior which the University considers to be non-academic misconduct offences and the range of remedies and/or penalties which may be imposed.
 Academic misconduct is governed by the University Calendar and other University policies.